succinctlabs/sp1/book/getting-started/install.md

 <!-- We should add an example command here and also give instructions on how to get a Github token here -->
 <!-- When I try to sp1up --token it doesn't work -->

+#### Unsupported OS Architectures

+Currently our prebuilt binaries are built on Ubuntu 20.04 (22.04 on ARM) and macOS.
+If your OS uses an older GLIBC version, it's possible these may not work and you will need to [build the toolchain from source](#option-2-building-from-source).

 #### Conflicting `cargo-prove` installations